Kemuning–Shah Alam Highway: Route background

 The expressway starts at Kemuning Interchange and its interchange with the Persiaran Kota Kemuning and Shah Alam Expressway E5.
 After that, it passes the Jalan Bukit Kemuning Interchange, a toll plaza near Taman Sri Muda and Alam Impian Interchange.
 The expressway crosses the Klang River bridge to Section 24.
 The expressway overlaps with the Persiaran Sultan from Bulatan Jubli Perak Interchange towards Bulatan Selangor Interchange, Federal Highway Route 2 Interchange of the Federal Highway Route 2 and finally towards the Shah Alam city centre.

 History

 Construction of the expressway began in 2007.
 The expressway used to be known as Persiaran Sultan, and covers areas from Shah Alam city to Section 24.
 It was built at the Majlis Bandaraya Shah Alam (MBSA) (Shah Alam City Council) area and took 24 months to construct.
-It was completed in the middle of 2010.
+It was completed during 2010.
 The expressway was opened to traffic on 18 May 2010.